nikiimisal/3-tier_Architecture_Related/3-tier-Arc_all_servaces_include.md

     >>Personal note :<br>
-     •  Remove all temporary or unnecessary resources used for provisioning:
+     •  Remove all temporary or unnecessary resources used for provisioning:<br>
-     • Delete the jump server deployed in the public subnet.
+     • Delete the jump server deployed in the public subnet.<br>
-     • Deregister and remove the AMIs created for web and app servers.
+     • Deregister and remove the AMIs created for web and app servers.<br>
-     • Rationale: These temporary resources can pose potential security risks—hackers could exploit them to gain access to your application environment.
+     • Rationale: These temporary resources can pose potential security risks—hackers could exploit them to gain access to your application environment.<br>
-     • Action Required: For security purposes, remove any components that are no longer needed.
+     • Action Required: For security purposes, remove any components that are no longer needed.<br>